kharyam/networth-dashboard/docs/ISSUES.md

 Also give some type of visual confirmation of what stocks were loaded from the api and the prices that were fetched.
 Show how much the price went up or down since the last price in the cache.
 Continue with this as well as the other items in your todo list.

 - Refactor exercise
-[DONE] Analyze the entire application, identify areas that could be made more efficient and maintainable.
+DONE Analyze the entire application, identify areas that could be made more efficient and maintainable.
 Check if there is redundant code that can be consolidated.
 Make sure things are modular and can be understood by a developer or AI taking ownership of the project.
 Make a list of recommended updates and changes to address any of these shortcomings.
 The preference should be to lessen the overall amount of code and make it more readable and understandable overall - more maintainable and extendable to allow new features to be easily added.

 - Unit Tests
 ...

 - Helm Chart
-Create a helm chart that can deploy the application (frontend, backend and postgres database) to OpenShift.
+DONE Create a helm chart that can deploy the application (frontend, backend and postgres database) to OpenShift.
 It should create ingress objects for exposing the frontend and backend.
 The frontend should be configured to use the hostname of the backend ingress for its api calls.
 Implement any CORS configuration that may be needed so that the frontend and backend can talk properly.
 Don't create any openshift specific features, it should work in kubernetes as well.
 Create the appropriate configuration items in the values.yml, including the items from the env file as parameters.
 Sensitive things, like API keys, should be added to a secret.
 There should be a separate values file for secret information, document that this should never be added to version control.
 Define the helm chart under a "helm" directory, organize it as you see fit, make it highly maintainable and easy to understand.
 If you can use an existing helm chart as a dependency to deploy postgres, do that.
 Make sure a persistent volume claim is created for postgres storage, and we have the ability to specify storage size in the values (with a reasonable default in values.yaml).
 We should also be able to specify cpu/memory requests and limtis for each pod, choose reasonable defaults for each.

 At this point, we should be able to plan the implementation of prompt 3